-- Review the Common Core State Standards and other pathway outcomes with your teaching team.
-Discuss how you can collaborate with each other to emphasize key skills across all pathway courses. - Share a list of the topics from one of your courses with one colleague who teaches a different subject to your students.
-Discuss possible connections that can be made between your courses. - Work with your school leadership to secure training for your team in using ConnectEd Studios for curriculum mapping and integrated project design. - Visit a workplace with a colleague from your teaching team.
-Debrief the visit, discussing specific knowledge and skills that effective employees use at the workplace and how you might work together to infuse these elements into all pathway courses.
+- Discuss the concept of "rigor" with your team.
+Have them come up with their own definition, then share and try to reach consensus on what the term means and its implications for instruction. - Review the Common Core standards with your teaching team.
+Discuss how the Common Core will change what you teach and how you teach it. - Share a list of the topics from one of your courses with one colleague who teaches your students a different subject.
+Discuss possible connections that can be made between your courses. - Work with your school leadership to secure training for your team in performance mapping and integrated project design.